sunaipa5/reddit-windows-app/README.md

 # reddit-windows-app

-This application is made for personal use.
-For any copyright issues contact gamala@duck.com or github:sunaipa5.
+<h4>!!!IMPORTANT: This application is made for personal use.
+For any copyright issues contact sunaipa@duck.com or this github account.</h4>